elenekat/Installing_FLASH/README.md

 ---

 ### ⭐ Homebrew
-We need package manager to install tricky dependencies for FLASH.
+We need package manager to install some other dependencies for FLASH.
 Recommended one is Homebrew (go to https://brew.sh/ for all information).

 To install it type: